 The Impact on Cholesterol Levels

 Your diet choices affect your cholesterol levels and heart health.
 Eating too much fat can upset this balance.
-Studies using MRI show that saturated fats quickly change your lipid levels, even without weight gain.
+MRI studies show that saturated fats quickly change your lipid levels, even without weight gain.

 LDL vs HDL: The Good and Bad Cholesterol